 Flying is all very glamorous and adventurous until logistics come into play.
 It’s a funny thing about reality; it’s always getting in the way.
-There’s packing (ugh), TSA constraints (good thing for these guides!), long queues, overpriced food courts…
+There’s packing (ugh), TSA constraints, long queues, overpriced food courts…

 And then there’s the inevitable waiting period: that ticking clock between take-off and rushing to the nearest bathroom at arrival to check the state of your skin.

 If there’s one thing worse than inconsiderate neighbors encroaching on personal space, it’s the havoc that cabin air seems to always wreak on every complexion.

 So—why does skin freak out when you fly?

 All skin types—even oily ones—are vulnerable to experiencing discomfort.
 Recycled cabin air, refreshed only by air taken from the surrounding low-humidity, high altitudes atmosphere, is incredibly drying on skin.
 Without the moisture needed to help skin feel comfortable, air on board just seems suffocating.

 Combat dryness, flakiness, and tightness by keeping skin hydrated and well-moisturized.

 If you have…